-Initial Administrative Period means the 2-calendar-month period beginning immediately after an ACA new variable-hour employee's or ACA new part-time employee's initial measurement period.
+Initial Administrative Period (except where otherwise defined by your participating employer) means the 2-calendar-month period beginning immediately after an ACA new variable-hour employee's or ACA new part-time employee's initial measurement period.
 The initial administrative period also includes any days from an ACA new variable-hour employee's or ACA new part-time employee's first day of active employment to the start of the employee's initial measurement period.

-Initial Measurement Period means the 11-calendar-month period beginning on the first day of the month coincident with or following an ACA new variable-hour employee's or ACA new part-time employee's first day of active employment.
+Initial Measurement Period (except where otherwise defined by your participating employer) means the 11-calendar-month period beginning on the first day of the month coincident with or following an ACA new variable-hour employee's or ACA new part-time employee's first day of active employment.

-Initial Stability Period means the 12-month period beginning immediately after an ACA new variable-hour employee's or ACA new part-time employee's initial administrative period.
+Initial Stability Period (except where otherwise defined by your participating employer) means the 12-month period beginning immediately after an ACA new variable-hour employee's or ACA new part-time employee's initial administrative period.